dgleba/activestorage_sample/README.md

 * The `local` branch shows how to use Active Storage with local file storage
 * The `aws` branch shows how to use Active Storage with Amazon Web Services
 * The `gcs` branch shows how to use Active Storage with Google Cloud Storage
+* The `azure` branch shows how to use Active Storage with Microsoft Azure
 * The `mirror` branch shows how to use Active Storage with multiple storage backends at the same time
-* The `variant` branchs shows how to to apply MiniMagic transforms to stored images
+* The `variant` branch shows how to to apply MiniMagic transforms to stored images
+* The `direct_upload` branch shows how to upload directly from the user's web client to the storage service

 ## A Note On Code Stability